-1.6 Capital Strategy
+1.7 Capital Strategy

-- 1.6.1 In December 2017, CIPFA issued revised Prudential and Treasury Management Codes.
-The revised Prudential Code requires all local authorities to produce a Capital Strategy report, which is intended to provide the following: - - a high-level overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of services. - an overview of how the associated risk is managed; and - the implications for future financial sustainability - 1.6.2 The aim of this report is to ensure that all elected Members of the Council fully understand the overall strategy, governance procedures and risk appetite entailed in this Strategy.

-- 1.6.3 The Capital Strategy will include capital expenditure, investments and liabilities and treasury management in sufficient detail to allow all members to understand how stewardship, value for money, prudence, sustainability and affordability will be secured. - 1.6.4 The Capital Strategy is required to be approved by Council before the start of the new financial year in accordance with the Prudential Code 2017.
+- 1.7.1 In December 2017, CIPFA issued revised Prudential and Treasury Management Codes.
+The revised Prudential Code requires all local authorities to produce a Capital Strategy report, which is intended to provide the following: - - a high-level overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of services. - an overview of how the associated risk is managed; and - the implications for future financial sustainability - 1.7.2 The aim of this report is to ensure that all elected Members of the Council fully understand the overall strategy, governance procedures and risk appetite entailed in this Strategy. - 1.7.3 The Capital Strategy will include capital expenditure, investments and liabilities and treasury management in sufficient detail to allow all Members to understand how stewardship, value for money, prudence, sustainability and affordability will be secured. - 1.7.4 The Capital Strategy is required to be approved by Council before the start of the new financial year in accordance with the Prudential Code 2017.
 The capital strategy will be received by Audit Committee in advance of Council for scrutiny and recommendations.

-1.7 Non-Treasury Management Investments
+1.8 Non-Treasury Management Investments

-1.7.1 The MHCLG issued revised Statutory Guidance on Local Government Investments (2018).
-The statutory guidance extended the definition of investment and states that the:

-"The definition of an investment covers all of the financial assets of a local authority as well as other non-financial assets that the organisation holds primarily or partially to generate a profit; for example, investment property portfolios.
+1.7.1 The Department for Levelling Up, Housing and Communities (DLUHC) formerly Ministry of Housing and Local Government (MHCLG) issued revised Statutory Guidance on Local Government Investments (2018).
+The statutory guidance extended the definition of investment and states that the: "The definition of an investment covers all of the financial assets of a local authority as well as other non-financial assets that the organisation holds primarily or partially to generate a profit; for example, investment property portfolios.
 This may therefore include investments that are not managed as part of normal treasury management processes or under treasury management delegations.